plasmabio/plasma/docs/configuration/resources.rst

 Resources
 =========

-PlasmaBio provides default values to limit the Memory and CPU usage.
+Plasma provides default values to limit the Memory and CPU usage.

 Memory
 ------

-By default PlasmaBio sets a limit of ``2GB`` for each user server.
+By default Plasma sets a limit of ``2GB`` for each user server.

 This limit is enforced by the operating system, which kills the process if the memory consumption goes aboved this threshold.